Obtaining a Seller's PermitOpen All Close All

 - Receive rental payments from the lease of tangible personal property in this state.

 There are other activities that may qualify a selling operation as being engaged in business in California.
-Due to the various rules that apply, you should contact the CDTFA's Information Center 800-400-7115 or contact your nearest CDTFA office to determine if you must obtain a permit.
+Due to the various rules that apply, you should contact our Customer Service Center to determine if you must obtain a permit.